lcnnri/ct_dsge/matlab/data/README.md

 # ct_dsge/data

 This folder is part of the replication package for the paper:
-**"Estimation of continuous-time linear DSGE models from discrete-time measurements"**
+**"Estimation of continuous-time linear DSGE models from discrete-time measurements"** by *B.J.
-*B.J.
 Christensen, L. Neri, and J.C.
 Parra-Alvarez*

 ## Overview
 The `data` folder contains